Wildfire (motor company): WF650-T and WF650-C

 The Wildfire WF650-T is a three-wheeled truck.
 The Wildfire WF650-C is a three-wheeled hatchback sedan.
 Both are registered with the Department of Transportation as motorcycles.
 They are powered by a 650 cc water-cooled 4-stroke twin engine.
 The manufacturer states the vehicles get up to 60 miles per gallon, although some dealers have suggested 40–60 miles per gallon is a more realistic figure.
 Both vehicles are manufactured by Jiangsu Sandi Motorcycle Co Ltd.

 On April 3, 2013, the EPA withdrew its approval of the import and sale of over 70,000 gas-powered on- and off-road motorcycles and all-terrain vehicles because the agency believes that it received either incomplete or falsified certification information.
 The EPA issued the vehicle certificates from 2006 to 2012 to two companies which operate as Snyder Technology, Inc. and Snyder Computer Systems, Inc. (doing business as Wildfire Motors Corporation).
-As a result of a lengthy investigation, the agency believes that the applications for the certificates contained fallacious information and must be voided.
+As a result of an investigation, the agency believes that the applications for the certificates contained fallacious information and must be voided.
 All vehicles imported into or manufactured in the United States are required to have certificates of conformity.